hertogp/stitch/_readme.md

      * if a part is omitted, so is its leading marker (`!`, `@` or `:`).
      * `what` must start the directive, the other parts can be in any order

 Note that the same artifact can be included multiple times.
+Regardless of the order of those 3 mechanisms, they are always evaluated in this order:

+1. `!read` the artifact's data using `pandoc.read(data, read)` -- if applicable
+2. `@filter` the data or doc (if re-read)
+3. `:how` include the result in a specific manner in the master document

 *what*